PORTFOLIO

 PROJECT DESCRIPTION

+Lead fanzine projects from concept through print production and fulfillment.
 Design logos, announcement graphics and animations, and other promotional materials to market various fanzines in addition to formatting the pages for digital PDF distribution and physical book printing.
-Additionally, assist in the moderation of server communication on the social messaging platform Discord.
+Additionally, assists in the management of contributors on the messaging platform Discord.

 ClientTimeframeDesign FieldPrograms